sobafuchs/mongoose-discriminator-bug/README.md

 2) compile client-side assets with `npm run compile`

-3) Visit browser at localhost:3000
+3) Visit browser at localhost:3000 and open up console to see the logs